jkk/jkk.github.io/_posts/2016-09-16-dependencies-your-problem.md

 * Is the library battle tested?
 * Is its API stable?
-* Can you read and understand its code?
+* How does its code smell?
 * Is it backed by a community of developers that help maintain it?
 * Is it backed by stable organization?
 Is that organization known for responsible OSS stewardship?
 * Is it small enough that none of the other questions matter?